Sir GeorgeBenjamin

 Over many years he has developed a particularly close association with the Mahler Chamber Orchestra, who played under his baton for several premieres of his works.
 Benjamin has also enjoyed a strong relationship with the Concertgebouw Orchestra and Ensemble Modern.

-Since 2001 Benjamin has been the Henry Purcell Professor of Composition at King‘s College London.
+From 2001 – 2026 Benjamin has been the Henry Purcell Professor of Composition at King‘s College London.
 He was knighted in 2017 and has received numerous honorary fellowships and international awards.

 His works are published by Faber Music and are recorded on Nimbus Records.